 Students who receive an F in a course may retake the course for credit.
 Both the new grade and the original F will be tabulated into the final g.p.a.; a course unit will be awarded if the student receives a passing grade.

-If a student fails a course that is required for a major, he or she should think carefully before taking the course again, since poor performance in an introductory course may indicate a need to consider another major.
+Students who fail a course that is required for a major should think carefully before taking the course again, since poor performance in an introductory course may indicate a need to consider another major.

 Some students opt to repeat a course in order to demonstrate their ability to achieve a better grade.
-If a student retakes a course for which he or she has received a passing grade (including a P in a pass/fail course), the second grade will be recorded on the transcript, but it will not be counted in the student's cumulative average, and no additional credit will be awarded for it.
+If a student retakes a course for which that student has previously received a passing grade (including a P in a pass/fail course), the second grade will be recorded on the transcript, but it will not be counted in the student's cumulative average, and no additional credit will be awarded for it.